varunaswal/react-vis-force/docs/InteractiveForceGraph.md

 The node to set as selected by default.

 ### highlightDependencies
 When true, the dependencies of a hovered or selected node are given the highlighted treatment.
+By default, this will show labels for highlighted nodes and links.

 ### opacityFactor
 Used to scale opacity when hovering or selecting nodes.
 Ex. `0.6`